-built from Hadamard maps on each edge $i$, the toric code on $\Lambda$ gets mapped to a toric code on the dual lattice $\Lambda^\ast$:
+built from Hadamard maps on each edge $i$, maps the toric code on $\Lambda$ to a toric code on the dual lattice $\Lambda^\ast$:

 where now $\widetilde{B}_v$ corresponds to dual plaquette $v$, and $\widetilde{A}_p$ to dual vertex $p$ in $\Lambda^\ast$.
-Ground states of the frustration-free Hamiltonian~(\ref{generic_hamiltonian}) minimise each term in the sum, that is, they satisfy all vertex and plaquette constraints $A_v \lvert \psi \rangle = \lvert \psi \rangle$, $B_p \lvert \psi \rangle = \lvert \psi \rangle$.
-Breakdown of any one such constraint means the state is in an excited level, and can be interpreted as the presence of a localised excitation, or particle, sitting at the vertex or plaquette that is broken; from the gauge theory interpretation, these are called electric and magnetic excitations.
-The electric-magnetic nature of duality~(\ref{hadamard_for_toric_code}) comes then from the interchange of vertices and plaquettes in going from the original to the dual lattice.
+The electric-magnetic nature of duality~\eqref{hadamard_for_toric_code} comes from the interchange of vertices and plaquettes in going from the original to the dual lattice.

-Hidden in the action of the global Hadamard map $U_\Lambda$ are, first, the mapping from $\Lambda$ to the dual lattice and the corresponding reinterpretation of vertex and plaquette operators, and second, a mapping of elements of the group $\mathbb{Z}_2$ to the functions from this group to the scalars.
-If we obtain again a toric code in the dual lattice it is because, for an \emph{Abelian} group, the space of functions has the same structure as the group algebra, which is the space of linear combinations of group elements.
-One can exploit this algebraic fact to extend the self-duality of the toric code to all $\mathrm{D} (G)$ models for Abelian groups in a straightforward way: this is the $\mathrm{D} (A)$ region of figure~\ref{fig:dualities}.
+Hidden in the action of the global Hadamard map $U_\Lambda$ are $(a)$ the mapping from $\Lambda$ to $\Lambda^\ast$, with the corresponding reinterpretation of vertex and plaquette operators, and $(b)$ a mapping of the elements of the group $\mathbb{Z}_2$ to the functions from this group to the scalars.
+We obtain again a toric code on the dual lattice because, for an \emph{Abelian} group, the space of functions has the same structure as the group algebra, which is the space of linear combinations of group elements.
+One can exploit this algebraic fact to extend the self-duality of the toric code to all quantum double models based on Abelian groups in a straightforward way: this is the $\mathrm{D} (A)$ region of Figure~\ref{fig:dualities}.